May 19, 2014 |

 Dr. Rodgers provides healthy lifestyle tips for coping with stress.

 The effects of chronic stress build up over time.
 While you can’t eliminate stress from your life, there are many ways to manage your stress.

-Hi, I’m Dr. Griffin Rodgers, director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.
+Hi, I’m Dr. Griffin Rodgers, Director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.

-To learn more about DASH, follow us on Twitter @HealthyMoments
+Follow us on Twitter @HealthyMoments

 .
 This is Dr. Griffin Rodgers with the NIH.